-On December 22, 2017, the U.S. enacted the Tax Cuts and Jobs Act (U.S. tax reform) that lowers the statutory tax rate on U.S. earnings, taxes historic foreign earnings previously deferred from U.S. taxation at a reduced rate of tax (transition tax), establishes a territorial tax system and enacts new taxes associated with global operations.
-The transition tax associated with our non-U.S. operations will be borne by our members.
-The impact of U.S. tax reform was recorded on a provisional basis as the legislation provides for additional guidance to be issued by the U.S. Department of the Treasury on several provisions including the computation of the transition tax which could impact the calculation of the transition tax charge and the revaluation of deferred taxes.
+On December 22, 2017, the U.S. enacted the Tax Cuts and Jobs Act (U.S. tax reform).
+In 2017, the impact of U.S. tax reform was recorded on a provisional basis as the legislation provides for additional guidance to be issued by the U.S. Department of the Treasury on several provisions including the computation of the transition tax which could impact the calculation of the transition tax charge and the revaluation of deferred taxes.
 In addition, analysis performed and conclusions reached as part of the tax return filing process and additional guidance on accounting for tax reform could affect the provisional amount.
 As part of purchase accounting for the Baker Hughes acquisition, we have made preliminary estimates of the fair value of assets acquired and liabilities assumed.
 Accordingly, changes to these estimates resulting from the finalization of the fair values may also require us to adjust the provisional impact of U.S. tax reform.

-Additionally, as part of U.S. tax reform, the U.S. has enacted a tax on "base eroding" payments from the U.S. and a minimum tax on foreign earnings (global intangible low-taxed income) that would be borne by our members.
-Because aspects of the new law and the effect on our operations is uncertain and because aspects of the accounting rules associated with this provision have not been resolved, our members have not made a provisional accrual for the deferred tax aspects of this provision and consequently have not made an accounting policy election on the deferred tax treatment of this tax.
+Additionally, as part of U.S. tax reform, the U.S. has enacted a tax on "base eroding" payments from the U.S. (i.e. Base Erosion Anti-Abuse Tax ("BEAT")) and a minimum tax on foreign earnings (global intangible low-taxed income).
+Because aspects of the new law and the effect on our operations are uncertain and because aspects of the accounting rules associated with this provision have not been resolved, we did not make a provisional accrual for the deferred tax aspects of this provision and have not yet made an accounting policy election on the deferred tax treatment of this tax.

-For the quarter ended March 31, 2018, income tax expense was \$38 million compared to tax expense of \$8 million in the first quarter of 2017.
-The difference between the U.S. statutory tax rate of 21% and the current effective rate is primarily due to higher tax expense of approximately \$58 million related to losses with no tax benefit.
-Since we are a partnership for U.S. federal tax purposes, any tax benefits associated with U.S. losses are recognized by our members and not reflected in our tax expense.
+For the quarter ended March 31, 2018, income tax benefit was \$86 million compared to tax expense of \$8 million for the prior year quarter.
+The difference between the U.S. statutory tax rate of 21% and the current effective tax rate is primarily due to the net tax benefit of \$124 million related to U.S. tax reform predominantly for the release of a portion of the U.S. valuation allowance, partially offset by higher tax expense of approximately \$58 million related to losses with no tax benefit due to valuation allowances.
 The prior year quarter reflects 100% of the taxes associated with U.S. and non-U.S. earnings of the GE O&G business.

 NOTE 12.
-MEMBERS' EQUITY
+EQUITY

-COMMON UNITS
+COMMON STOCK